Visit product website: www.photoacute.com Contact PhotoAcute Studio support: support@photoacute.com © Almalence Inc. 2007 |

 The resolution (commonly means spatial resolution) of a camera determines how

-small are the image details it can capture.
+small the image details it can capture are.

 The higher the resolution, the more details the image contains (smaller details are apparent), and the larger the size of the pictures that can be printed.
 Read more about image resolution at dpreview.com Read about effective resolution measurement at imatest.com